 Women 4 Women (W4W)

-Women 4 Women's mission is to improve women’s health and status through empowering girls and women in healthcare, education, politics, and relationships.
-Using an intersectional framework, we provide a space on campus where students can address the pursuit of equality among women by working to dismantle gender-based inequities.
+Women 4 Women is an interserctional health equity group that aims to improve women’s health by empowering womxn and girls in healthcare, education, politics, and relationships.
+Using an intersectional framework, we provide a space on campus where students can address the pursuit of equality among womxn by working to dismantle gender-based inequities.

 President: Katie Stack